ioBroker/dm-utils/README.md

     - `title` (string): the title shown next to the icon on the button
     - `description` (string, optional): a text that will be shown as a tooltip on the button
     - `handler` (function, optional): function that will be called when the user clicks on the button; if not given, the button will be disabled in the UI
-- `communicationStateId` (string) (optional): the ID of the state that is used by backend for communication with front-end (only API v2)
+- `communicationStateId` (string, optional): the ID of the state that is used by backend for communication with front-end
+- `identifierLabel` (string or translations, optional): the human-readable label next to the identifier

 ### `getDeviceDetails(id: DeviceId)`